WJFK-FM: Sports radio

 On July 20, 2009, WJFK-FM became "106.7 The Fan".
 With WJFK-FM's changeover to "The Fan", The Junkies (who would later change their name back to "The Sports Junkies") were retained, while The Big O and Dukes Show and The Mike O'Meara Show were dropped.

 WJFK-FM acquired the rights to Washington Wizards basketball and Washington Nationals baseball.
 It also began simulcasting Washington Capitals playoff games with WFED starting with the 2008 Stanley Cup Playoffs, later becoming the team's flagship before the 2012-13 NHL season.
 For college sports, WJFK-FM became the Washington area home of Virginia Tech Hokies football and men's basketball.

 On March 8, 2009, WJFK-FM signed on the nation's first HD4 subchannel, carrying co-owned sports station WIP-FM from Philadelphia.
 This fourth HD subchannel was later dropped, leaving WFAN in New York City on the HD2 subchannel and WJZ-FM from Baltimore on the HD3 subchannel.
 On June 21, 2021, WJFK (AM) flipped to a sports gambling format, branded as "The Bet Washington", with programming from the co-owned BetQL Network and CBS Sports Radio (now Infinity Sports Network).
 With the flip, WJFK AM shifted its HD simulcast to WJFK-FM-HD3.

 On September 9, 2015, WJFK announced that the station would become the new flagship station for Georgetown Hoyas men's basketball games.

 Immediately prior to the 2016-17 NHL season, WJFK controversially declined to renew its deal with the Capitals, with program director Chris Kinard stating he desired a more consistent sports-talk schedule in the evenings.
 The Capitals were relegated to existing radio affiliate WFED.
 Since the Nationals and Washington Wizards took precedence on that station, any conflicting Capitals games were left with no home radio coverage at all, leading to complaints from fans and the media.
 After the Capitals struck a stopgap deal to place its games on WWDC-HD2 and an FM translator midway through that season, the team and WJFK reached a new deal in time for the following season.

 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on the 17th.
 On December 30, 2020, it was announced that Steve Czaban would be working a Saturday morning show, replacing his weekday afternoon show on WJFK's Entercom sister station, WTEM.

-On October 13, 2025, it was announced that WJFK would once again be the flagship station for the Washington Wizards, with any games overlaping with the Capitals airing on former flagship WTEM and WDCH.
+On October 13, 2025, it was announced that WJFK would once again be the flagship station for the Washington Wizards, with any games overlaping with the Capitals airing on former flagship WTEM and WDCH-FM.
 In addition, it was announced the station would be among those airing tv audio of Washington Mystics games along with WTEM, WDCH and WJFK (AM).